 Cycling in all weather conditions

-In the Central Okanagan, we are blessed with mostly ideal weather and mild winters, but the conditions aren't always ideal.
+In the Central Okanagan, we are fortunate to have mostly ideal weather, but the conditions aren't always ideal.

 A few simple accessories can help you keep your wheels rolling all year-round.